ChapelR/tweego-setup/readme.md

 Finally, there's the `HEAD.html` file.
 You can add HTML code to your project's `<head>` using this file.
 If you don't need it, just leave it blank.

-Tip: If you're using a JavaScipt library that was desgined for the web, you may want place it in the `dist` folder and link to it in the `HEAD.html` file.
+Tip: If you're using a JavaScipt library that was designed for the web, you may want place it in the `dist` folder and link to it in the `HEAD.html` file.
 You can also include it in your `vendor` scripts, but it may need a wrapper like this to persuade it to work:

 ```javascript
 (function (define, exports) {